realA10001986/Time-Circuits-Display/README.md

 - set the alarm ("ALA-RM"),
 - set the audio volume (VOL-UME),
 - set the Music Player folder number ("MUSIC FOLDER NUMBER")
-- select the Time-rotation Interval ("TIME-ROTATION-INTERVAL"),
+- select the Time-cycling Interval ("TIME-CYCLING", formerly "TIME-ROTATION-INTERVAL"),
 - select the brightness for the three displays ("BRIGHTNESS"),
 - show network information ("NET-WORK"),
 - enter dates/times for the three displays (and set the RTC),